FAQs

 Physical therapists who are board certified in EMG/NCS are recognized as qualified providers by major insurance carriers including Medicare, BCBS, and more.
 Physical therapists have been recognized and listed by Medicare since 2001 as specifically qualified providers of electrodiagnostic testing.
 This is codified in both federal regulation and various Local Coverage Determinations (LCDs).

 Please provide a treatment/exam room with an exam table.
 Basic medical office supplies such as alcohol pads, gauze, exam table paper.
-Somatic Neurodiagnostic providers bring all specialized supplies and equipment.
+Somatic providers bring all specialized supplies and equipment.